 - The order things get highlighted should make sense.
 (2.4.3 Focus Order)

-Making an inclusive design that is fully easy to use for everyone can be tough if you do it manually because there are lots of rules.
+Making an inclusive design that is fully easy to use for everyone can be tough if you do it manually because there are very few examples and lots of rules.
 When you try to follow some rules, you might accidentally mess up others.
 That’s why many people use automatic checkers to follow the rules.
 It can be done in a few days and you don’t need to do much.

 But if you’re patient and have time to include these rules in your design process, you can make your website fully easy to use.
 If you follow the WCAG guidelines properly, your website will be great in every way and ensure optimal experience for potential customers.
 A website that follows the rules is simple to use and works for everyone, even if they’re older or have disabilities.